projectchrono/chrono/doxygen/documentation/module_synchrono/synchrono_overview.md

 ### Message Passing Interface (MPI)

 Synchronization with MPI is accomplished using two MPI calls.
 While many types of agents will send messages of a fixed size (vehicles, for example), others (Deformable terrain) will not.
 For this reason nodes don't immediately know how much space they'll need for incoming state data.
 MPI synchronization uses a first call to determine how much space each node will need for their state data, and a second call actually collects that data after the nodes have allocated space to receive it.
+More details are in the _MPI-detail synchronization section_ (need to add proper link...) of the manual.

 ### Data Distribution Service (DDS)

+_Short summary of DDS communication here, something on the scale of the MPI paragraph above._

+More details are in the _DDS-detail synchronization section_ (need to add proper link...) of the manual.

 ## Support for Other Chrono Modules